rybouc/InterviewCase_IDE/README.md

 ## 4. Modeling Assignment

-You are tasked with building a predictive model using daily activity data for user accounts created between **3/3/2025 and 3/7/2025**, covering the next 60 days.
+You are tasked with using daily activity data for user accounts created between **3/3/2025 and 3/7/2025**, covering the next 60 days, to inform product strategy.
 Use the .csv file in this repository.

 ### Modeling Goals
 Pick one of these modeling goals for your project: